EVORA-project/evora-ontology/models/docs/PersonOrOrganization.md

-# Class: Person Or Organization (PersonOrOrganization)
+# Class: Person or organization (PersonOrOrganization)

 _A person or an organization_